 For United, bigger engagements than this Trophy defeat await.
 Yet for Guy, this was as big as it has got for most of the past year – a tribute to his diligent work, and how he has been supported, through the long ordeal of an ACL.

 Taylor Charters, making his first appearance of the season after a hamstring absence, joined Guy back on the pitch at that time - another positive sight.
-Considering the depth of Carlisle’s injury list, these bulletins ought to form our headlines, not the outcome: a fairly predictable loss for a Blues side stocked with teenagers, an exacting if, on some level, worthwhile learning experience for many of them against a Wigan side who were more rounded, more confident and, in certain places, much more experienced in their game, which was also too much for the semi-older heads in the United ranks too.
+Considering the depth of Carlisle’s injury list, these bulletins ought to form our headlines, not the outcome: a fairly predictable loss for a Blues side stocked with teenagers, an exacting if, on some level, worthwhile learning experience for many of them against a Wigan side who were much more rounded, more confident and, in certain places, much more experienced in their game, which was also too much for the semi-older heads in the United ranks too.

 Carlisle will not progress from the Trophy’s group stage and, in all truth, were never likely to, given the changes Mike Williamson felt it necessary to make.
-Protecting the injury-ravaged senior ranks was the priority and the consequence of that was accepted in terms of the balance of last night’s play, not that those at the older end of things particularly stepped up in terms of quality.
+Protecting the injury-ravaged senior ranks was the priority and the consequence of that was accepted in terms of the imbalance of last night’s play, not that those at the older end of things particularly stepped up in terms of quality.

 Such are United’s problems in terms of bruised bodies it was a slight surprise that players didn’t jog out for their warm-up encased in bubble-wrap.
 Nothing felt more important than the squad getting from beginning to end without another muscle twang or tear dropping onto Williamson’s worry list.
 He submitted a much-changed teamsheet where the XI was shot through with youth and with the extremely happy sights of Guy and Charters’ names among the subs.